MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/maintain-group-membership-with-office-365-powershell.md

 Add-AzureADGroupMember -RefObjectId (Get-AzureADUser | Where { $_.DisplayName -eq $userName }).ObjectID -ObjectId (Get-AzureADGroup | Where { $_.DisplayName -eq $groupName }).ObjectID
 ```

-**To remove a user account by its UPN**, fill in the user account UPN (example: belindan@contoso.com) and the group display name and run the commands in the PowerShell window or the PowerShell ISE.
+**To remove a user account by its UPN**, fill in the user account UPN (example: belindan@contoso.com) and the group display name and run these commands in the PowerShell window or the PowerShell ISE.

 ```powershell
 $userUPN="<UPN of the user account to remove>"